-Before diving right into a cannabinoid receptors definition, it’s necessary to first explain that cannabinoid receptors are a crucial component of the body’s native endocannabinoid system.
+Before diving right into the cannabinoid receptors definition, it’s necessary to first explain that these receptors are a crucial component of the body’s native endocannabinoid system.

 The endocannabinoid system, or ECS for short, is one of the body’s largest neurotransmitter networks.
-The best way to think about the ECS is as a major balancing system.
+The best way to think about the ECS is as an integrated balancing system for the body.

 Found in all mammals, the endocannabinoid system is responsible for keeping in balance a variety of physiological functions, some of which include: